 - IP packets with an expired TTL.

 The control plane can forward outgoing IP packets to the data plane or use its own forwarding mechanism to determine the outgoing interface and the next hop IP address.
-An example of this is local policy based routing.
-If you have never heard about policy based routing, don’t worry…it’s covered in CCNP ROUTE.
+An example of this is local policy-based routing.

 Our multilayer switch has many more steps to take than the layer 2 switches so theoretically it should be slower right?